Nathalie Guetta

-Nathalie Evalyne Guetta (born 9 September 1958) is a French actress and circus performer.
-Born in Paris, naturalised Italian, she is best known to Italian television audiences for her role as the housekeeper Natalina in the TV series Don Matteo.
+Nathalie Evalyne Guetta (/fr/; born 9 September 1958) is a French–Italian actress and circus performer.
+Born in Paris and later naturalised Italian, she is best known to Italian television audiences for her role as the housekeeper Natalina in the TV series Don Matteo.

 Biography

 Born to Pierre Guetta, a sociologist of Moroccan Jewish origin, and Francine Bourla, a gallery owner of tribal art.
 She has a twin sister, is the sister of journalist and politician Bernard Guetta; disc jockey and producer David Guetta is a half-brother born from her father's second marriage.

 At the age of 16 she left her native, Paris, to attend circus courses and shows in France and the Benelux.
 After six years she arrived in Naples, and also began her activity teaching clowning and creating shows with puppets.

 In 1989 she gained notoriety with a wider audience, thanks to her appearances on the Maurizio Costanzo Show in various acrobatic numbers.
 She debuted in cinema in 1987 with a very small role in Intervista by Federico Fellini, then noticed by Cristina Comencini, who cast her in her film The Amusements of Private Life, thus beginning her career as an actress, appearing mostly in television productions.
 In her career she also received a nomination for the Nastro d'Argento.

 Since 2000 she has been in the cast of the fiction series Don Matteo on Rai 1.

-In 2018 she took part as a contestant in the thirteenth edition Ballando con le stelle of the talent show Ballando con le stelle, hosted by Milly Carlucci on Rai 1, and from the same year she appeared in some episodes of Stasera tutto è possibile, a variety show on Rai 2 hosted by Amadeus and later by Stefano De Martino.
+In 2018 she took part as a contestant in the thirteenth edition of the talent show Ballando con le stelle, hosted by Milly Carlucci on Rai 1, and from the same year she appeared in some episodes of Stasera tutto è possibile, a variety show on Rai 2 hosted by Amadeus and later by Stefano De Martino.

 In 2023 she competed in The Masked Singer as the Hamster, finishing third.

 In 2025 she competed in Pechino Express paired with Vito Bucci.